AMC AMX III: AMC design center

-The AMX/3's body design was created in the spring of 1968 and was credited to AMC's own design studio, headed by Richard "Dick" Teague.
+The AMX/3's body design was completed in the spring of 1968 and was credited to AMC's design studio, headed by Richard "Dick" Teague.
 The detailed work was done by Vince Geraci, Jack Kenitz, Chuck Mashigan, and Robert "Bob" Nixon.
-Teague suggested in later years that "a lot of work" had been outsourced to the specialist Creative Industries of Detroit during the design process, but did not specify.
+Teague suggested in later years that "a lot of work" had been outsourced to the specialist Creative Industries of Detroit during the development process, but did not elaborate on any specific instances.
 A clay mock-up was crafted in a design studio leased by AMC at the company's East Outer Drive facility.

 In the autumn of 1968, a 1:1 model made of glass-fiber reinforced plastic, known as the Pushmobile, was created from the designs of the AMC designers.
-It was not roadworthy, had no engine, no steering and no interior and was held together inside by a metal framework.
+It was not roadworthy, had no engine, no steering, and no interior, and was held together inside by a metal framework.
 After its completion, it was contrasted in a design competition with an alternative proposal by Giorgio Giugiaro's Studio Italdesign, which had been created under time pressure in parallel with the Bizzarrini Manta show car and was perceived as "heavy and immature" or "unfinished and loveless".
 In the end, the AMC design won.